jarviscanada/jarvis_data_eng_NathalieOlcese/sql/README.md

 			on recs.memid = mems.recommendedby
 order by memsname, memfname;
 ```
-This script display the list of member who recommendedanother member without duplicate snad ordered by surname, firstname
+This script displays the list of members who recommendedanother member without duplicate snad ordered by surname, firstname
 ```
 select distinct recs.firstname as firstname, recs.surname as surname
 	from